-Testing of adaptive control schemes have be done [129] to automatically adjust the trade-off between damping strength and feedthrough of sensor noise in the GW band.
+Testing of adaptive control schemes have been done [205] to automatically adjust the tradeoff between damping strength and feedthrough of sensor noise in the GW band.
 Tests are also planned to study damping methods of the bounce and roll modes within the monolithic section.
 As described above, studies of how to distribute the control authority (hierarchical control) are underway, both for control of a pendulum chain, and also for offloading pendulum control to the seismic isolation system.